 How can Chaplains and Spiritual Care Counselors help you?

 As a member of the hospice team, a spiritual care counselor can be present with you or your loved one as important decisions are made at the end of life.
 Each counselor is trained to create safe environments in which exploration of concerns and expression of feelings can be shared without judgment.
 Fear, anxiety, despair and even physical pain diminish when one feels heard and accepted in the process of coming to terms or coping with terminal illness.

 Many issues patients want to talk about are not necessarily religious issues, but life concerns.
 How has my life had value?
 What has been important to me in my life?
 What do I have left to do before I die?
 Who is important to me?

 A spiritual care counselor can provide support and an objective, listening presence as one considers questions about the purpose of life, suffering, self-worth, need for forgiveness, and the progressive losses that accompany a life limiting illness.
 Contemplating one’s life can help establish a person’s legacy, how one lives on in the future, or how one would like to be remembered.
 A spiritual care counselor may also provide an honoring and caring presence for those unable to verbalize their thoughts or feelings.

 Who are Niagara Hospice Spiritual Care Counselors?

 Spiritual care is provided by hospice chaplains who are specially trained in listening skills and in understanding death and dying issues.
 The chaplains are members of the hospice interdisciplinary team so that a picture of the patient as a whole person can be brought into better focus.
 Hospice chaplains can also interface with your own clergy and assist them in your care.
-In addition, you may also receive spiritual care from other members of the team as well.
+In addition, you may also receive spiritual care from other members of the hospice team.